sharat87/sharats.me/content/posts/2021-10-31-python-string-formatting.md

 status: draft
 ---

+Show string formatting from several other languages?
+{.note}

 ## Percentage Style Formatting

 Python supports C's `printf`-style formatting using percentage prefixed format specifiers.
 For example, the format specifier `d` is used for formatting integers, so the expression `'I have %d candies.' % 7` would return the string `'I have 7 candies.'`.

 The syntax for this style of formatting follows a structure like the below: